Pyotr Zalutsky: Arrest and death

-In 1928-34, Zalutsky worked for the economic council for the Lower Volga, but was arrested, with Zinoviev and others, in December 1934, days after the assassination of the Leningrad party boss, Sergei Kirov, but near the end of that month it was announced that there was insufficient evidence to charge him, and that he would be sent into administrative exile.
+Police raided Zalutsky's home on the night of 8–9 December 1934, a week after the assassination of the Leningrad party leader Sergei Kirov and seized oppositionist literature dating back to 1926.
+He was arrested that same day, and expelled from the communist party, for the second time, on 15 December.
+But near the end of that month it was announced that there was insufficient evidence to charge him, and that he would be sent into administrative exile.

 In fact, he was tried in secret on 16 January, accused of belonging to the so-called 'Leningrad Counter-revolutionary group of Safarov and others, and sentenced to five years in prison.
-Though his name was not mentioned when Zinoviev, Kamenev went on trial, in the first of the Moscow show trials in August 1936, he was rearrested in September, and sentenced to death at a secret hearing on January 10, 1937.
+Though his name was not mentioned when Zinoviev, Kamenev went on trial, in the first of the Moscow show trials in August 1936, he was rearrested in a labour camp on 18 November 1936, tried in secret by the Military Collegium of the USSR Supreme Court on January 10, 1937, and shot the same day.

-The criminal case against Zalutsky was overturned in the 1960s.
+The criminal case against Zalutsky was overturned on 21 June 1962.
 On 12 August 1987, Pravda announced that his party membership had been posthumously restored.